Darin755/timely/README.md

+timely

-This it the timer/Alarm clock application
+This is a timer/Alarm clock application that uses zenity at, and bash

+The install script installs the nessasary packages and creates a entry in /usr/share/applications

+The menu script opens the main menu

+The timer script opens the timer

+The alarm script opens the alarm